 We know that many patients are worried about paying for their treatment and that these financial concerns can add stress to their lives as they plan for weight loss surgery.
 We are committed to providing convenient and affordable financing options and we will also work to help you obtain approval from your insurance company.
 Our insurance experts have enabled many of our patients to receive treatment who otherwise would not have been able to.
 Contact our laparoscopic weight loss surgery center for more information about financing.

-Can I start the insurance process before I schedule my appointment at the Kim Bariatric Institute?
+Can I start the insurance process before I schedule my appointment at the DFW Bariatric Institute?

 Yes, you can complete the contact us form so that we can verify your benefits prior to scheduling your appointment.
 In addition to the contact us form, you can complete the patient history packet so that you are prepared to submit it once you schedule your appointment.
 When you leave your initial consultation, our insurance specialists will have outlined the exact steps needed to meet your insurance companies requirements.